newjersey/navigator.business.nj.gov/content/src/roadmaps/license-tasks/apply-for-food-truck-license.md

 industryId: "food-truck"
 webflowType: "business-license"
 licenseCertificationClassification: "LICENSE"
+summaryDescriptionMd: >-

-summaryDescriptionMd: "Food trucks need to be cleaned and sanitized according to the guidelines from your local Department of Health.
+  Food trucks need to be cleaned and sanitized according to the guidelines from your local Department of Health.
 The regulation and licensing of food trucks vary by location.

   You'll need to check license requirements with the county and/or local Department of Health in every county where you plan to do business.
-"
 ---

 :::callout{ showHeader="true" headerText="" showIcon="false" calloutType="conditional" }